dothinh115/enfyra_app/docs/filter-query.md

 ]);
 ```

-This filter system provides a complete solution for building sophisticated data filtering interfaces in Enfyra CMS with excellent user experience and developer productivity.
+This filter system provides a complete solution for building sophisticated data filtering interfaces in Enfyra App with excellent user experience and developer productivity.